-Online Linear Algebra • Fulfills a Graduation Requirement Semester .5 credit Prerequisite: Taken after completing AP Calculus BC, teacher recommendation only
+Online Linear Algebra Semester Prerequisite: Taken after completing AP Fulfills a Graduation Requirement Calculus BC, teacher recommendation only

 An advanced math course, linear algebra is a branch of mathematics that studies systems of linear equations and the properties of matrices.
 Topics in this course generally include the study of vectors in the plane and space, systems of linear equations, matrices, determinants, vectors, vector spaces, linear transformations, inner products, eigenvalues and eigenvectors.